-Have you ever wondered how to find the time to pursue a Master’s degree in Systems Engineering and Management?
-While many technical managers and engineers want to earn their MS degree, they struggle to find the time to attend the classes required to earn it.
-Thankfully the University of Texas at Dallas has created a Systems Engineering and Management Master’s degree that will allow you to keep your present job and maintain personal obligations while you pursue your education.
-It’s called the Professional Master’s Degree Program.
+As a busy professional you may have wondered how you would ever get the time to pursue a Master’s degree in Systems Engineering and Management.
+What sacrifices would you have to make in your work or personal life to gain this credential?
+Thankfully, The University of Texas at Dallas has created a Professional Systems Engineering and Management Master’s degree that will allow you to keep your present job and personal obligations while you pursue your education.
 Find out more about it in the FAQs below.

-What is the study of MS in Systems Engineering and Management (SEM) about?
+What is the study of Professional MS in Systems Engineering and Management (P-SEM) about?

-The MS SEM program provides a broad-based, formalized education in engineering and management of increasingly complex “macro” systems with a large number of interdependent parts that have a significant organizational or societal impact.
+The Professional MS P-SEM program provides a broad-based, formalized education in engineering and management of increasingly complex “macro” systems with a large number of interdependent parts that have a significant organizational or societal impact.
 These areas are at the intersection of the traditionally separate disciplines of systems engineering and systems management.
-The current business environment requires that engineers in industry and government be trained not only to be good managers and leaders, but also to be good stewards of corporate or government resources.
+The current business environment requires that engineers in industry and government be trained to be good managers and leaders, and to be good stewards of corporate or government resources.
 Conversely, managers in industry need a better appreciation and understanding of technology and how to manage large and complex engineering projects.
-They are all also expected to be cognizant of the broader impact of their management and engineering activities on their companies and society as a whole.
-The MS SEM program delivers this training.
+They are all expected to be cognizant of the broader impact of their management and engineering activities on their companies and the society at large.
+The Professional MS P-SEM program provides this training.

-What are the admissions requirements, and how do I apply for the MS SEM program?
+What are the admissions requirements, and how do I apply for the Professional MS P-SEM program?

-For admissions requirements and the application process for the MS SEM program please visit the Apply page.
+For admissions requirements and to apply to the Professional MS P-SEM program, please visit the Apply page.

-If you have an undergraduate degree in engineering, physics, chemistry, math, economics, or finance, you probably have the strong background in math that is required for the program.
-If your undergraduate degree is in another field, you may need to strengthen your math skills in order to be admitted.
+If you have an undergraduate degree in engineering, physics, chemistry, math, economics or finance, you probably have an adequate background in math for the program.
+If your undergraduate degree is in another field, you may need to strengthen your math skills.

-How long does it usually take to complete the MS SEM program?
+How long does it usually take to complete the Professional MS P-SEM program?

-Do I need to have work experience to apply to the MS SEM program?
+Do I need to have work experience to apply to the Professional MS P-SEM program?

 I am from a foreign country.
-Can I be accepted into the MS SEM program?
+Can I be accepted into the Professional MS P-SEM program?

 What quantitative skills are required?

-Students are expected to have taken calculus, statistics, and linear algebra.
-Many MS SEM engineering courses are quantitatively oriented, and students with less aptitude and education in quantitative methods are at a disadvantage.
+Students are expected to have taken advanced calculus, linear algebra, and probability & statistics.
+Many Professional MS P-SEM engineering courses are quantitatively oriented, and students with less aptitude and education in quantitative methods are at a disadvantage.

-Are there any areas of concentration in the MS SEM program?
+Are there any areas of concentration in the Professional MS P-SEM program?

 What is the purpose of having a concentration?

-Concentrations are designed to provide the optimal set of courses relevant to specific industries or industry sectors within SEM.
+Concentrations are designed to provide the optimal set of courses to prepare for specific careers in SEM in specific industries or industry sectors.
+They do not appear on the MS SEM diploma.

 Do I have to declare a concentration to receive my degree?

-No. You must complete a minimum of 12 courses (36 credit hours) to earn an MS SEM degree.
-All credits can be core courses, or you can take a minimum of four courses (12 credit hours) in a concentration while still satisfying your core-course requirements.
+No. You must complete a minimum of 12 courses (36 credit hours) and follow the approved degree plan to earn the Professional MS P-SEM degree.
 Your concentration will not appear on your diploma.

-What kind of careers can I look forward to, and what employers hire MS SEM graduates?
+What kind of careers can I look forward to, and what employers hire Professional MS P-SEM graduates?

-There are many career paths in SEM.
+There are many career paths in systems engineering and management.
 See Career Path in SEM for examples.

-Are there any online classes for the MS SEM degree?
+Are there any online classes for the Professional MS P-SEM degree?

-Not at this time, but there may be in the future.
+Not at this time, but we will be looking into that in the future.

 I am a transfer student.
 Can I transfer some of my graduate courses from my previous university?